 We also compiled a wide range of documentary funding ideas that you may not have yet considered in your quest for that project financing.
 Between the interviewees’ insights and our comprehensive breakdown, you’ll see that how to get funding for a documentary film is more possible than it seems.

-Alvarado states that “every film wants to be funded in a certain way.”
+"Every film wants to be funded in a certain way."

 For many filmmakers, how to get funding for a documentary film often begins with grants.
 From for-profit corporations to national organizations and beyond, multiple businesses and associations offer funding for documentaries.

 How to raise money for a documentary through grants often means having a film with a particular message – frequently a social impact one.
 Why is that?
 Because many of the organizations offering grants want to fund docs that align with their own message or mission.
 For example, maybe it’s a film that promotes conservation or education.
 Or it highlights a town or country to encourage tourism.